kapetan/jquery-observe/README.md

 Using the options `'added removed'` is equivalent to `'childlist'`.

+### Removing observers

+Use the `$.fn.disconnect()` method to remove an observer.
+The arguments must match the arguments given to the `$.fn.observe()` method.
+Or call the disconnect method without arguments to remove all observers.
+The underlying Mutation Observer is disabled when there are no observers listening for changes.

 # Issues

-There are some problems getting the characterData option to work in Chrome (may be because of bug [#134322](http://code.google.com/p/chromium/issues/detail?id=134322)).
+There are some problems getting the characterData option to work in Chrome (may be because of bug [#134322][chrome_bug]).

 [w3_mo]: http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#mutation-observers "Mutation Observer"
 [w3_mr]: http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#mutationrecord "Mutaion Record"
+[chrome_bug]: http://code.google.com/p/chromium/issues/detail?id=134322 "Chrome bug #134322"